-- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - Performance for diabetes related indicators was higher than the national average.
-For example, the percentage of patients with diabetes, on the register, who had had an influenza immunisation in the preceding 1 August 2014 to 31 March 2015 was 99% compared to the national average of 94%. - Longer appointments and home visits were available when needed. - All these patients had a named GP and a structured annual review to check their health and medicines needs were being met.
+- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - Performance for diabetes related indicators was above the CCG and national averages.
+For example, the percentage of patients with diabetes, on the register, who had a blood test to measure their average blood sugar levels was 85% (CCG average, 78%; national average, 78%). - Longer appointments and home visits were available when needed. - All these patients had a named GP and a structured annual review to check their health and medicines needs were being met.
 For those patients with the most complex needs, the named GP worked with relevant health and care professionals to deliver a multidisciplinary package of care.